 It appears that your cart is currently empty

-This holiday season we've got you covered with our NEW turkey carving board!
 This beautiful extra large board is perfect for carving turkey, ham or even fish and we've added an extra wide juice well to scoop those precious juices up.
 As an added bonus we've included a set of turkey lifters.

 Wood Types: Maple, Cherry, Sapele